jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 In mere months, I found ways to reconcile the formal and the informal, the objective and subjective, the what and the why.

 In mid 2023, I turned my back on atheism and surrendered to the King of Kings.
-This decision has had an impact on my life that I never could have imagined, opening new doors to spiritual growth and understanding.
+This decision has had a far-ranging effects on my life, opening new doors to spiritual growth and understanding.

 I now attend a [Presbyterian church](https://www.crecannapolis.com/) in Annapolis, Maryland.
 There, I strive to learn more about why I am here and how I should live.
-To deal with the sin in my own life, and in so doing, to improve my relationships with family, friends, and the world at large.
+To deal with the sin in my own life, and in so doing, to improve my relationships with God, family, friends, and the world at large.

 ## Reflection